Stay (I Missed You): Background

 Loeb was discovered by actor and friend Ethan Hawke, who lived in an apartment across the street from her in New York City.
 She met Hawke through mutual friends in the NYC theatre community.
-Loeb had been performing "Stay (I Missed You)" to positive response at her shows, and Hawke gave a tape of Loeb's song to director Ben Stiller during the making of the film Reality Bites.
+Loeb had been performing "Stay" to positive response at her shows, and Hawke gave a tape of Loeb's song to director Ben Stiller during the making of the film Reality Bites.
 Stiller subsequently agreed to use the song in the film and on the film's soundtrack.
 The song was titled simply "Stay" on the Reality Bites soundtrack.
 As the single moved up the airplay charts, the title was changed to "Stay (I Missed You)" to avoid confusion with previous rock hits that had the same one-word name.

+In 2023, Loeb performed a send-up of the song for a video promoting the return of Old Bay-flavored Goldfish.
+She said that while the original song is precious to her, she was not above using it for lighthearted humor.